 - Prepare all the fixins for the tacos: warm the tortillas, place the seaweed salad, pickled ginger, lime wedges and scallions in little bowls.

 - Sear the tuna on both sides.
 Let cool just slightly then thinly slice.

 - Assemble to tacos by adding slaw to the tortillas, then avocado, tuna, seaweed salad, pickled ginger, scallions, black sesame seeds and wasabi mayo.

 - Serve tacos with more ginger, lime wedges and wasabi mayo.

 We grilled the tuna, because we grill year-round.
 But, feel free to use your grill pan if you prefer to cook inside now that the weather’s turned.

 We get our local yellow fin tuna from our favorite local fish market, The Clam Man.
-It’s the freshest and best tuna we’ve ever had.
+It’s the freshest and best tuna we’ve ever had – well, except for the tuna the neighbors gave us one year which was just hours old.
 If you’re not a fan of tuna, try any other fish.
 Salmon would be amazing.
 Swordfish and shrimp too.

 Seared Tuna Tacos

 For the slaw